WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AadAppRegistrationCertificate.md

 # New-AadAppRegistrationCertificate

 ## SYNOPSIS
-This script creates a new certificate or secret for an existing app registration.
+Creates a Certificate and uploads it to the App registration.

 ## SYNTAX